saumyashahi/GSoC-2025/Final-Report.md

 ## Chapter 9: Bridging to ASTs
 The final step was mapping towers to **Abstract Syntax Trees (ASTs)** for execution.
 - Wrote all configurations required for translating each visual brick into an AST node.
-- Supported 26 AST node types like `FunctionCallStatement` and `BinaryOperatorExpression`.
+- Supported 26 AST node types, for e.g. `FunctionCallStatement`, `BinaryOperatorExpression`, etc.
 - Collaborated with peers to refine the execution pipeline.